ICraveSleep/inverted_pendulum_python/README.md

 </p>

 ## Swing-up ##
-In order to swing the pendulum up, an energy pumping method is used.
-It only considers the potential energy of the pendulum.
+In order to swing the pendulum up, an energy pumping method is used. $E_t$ is the wanted energy, and $E_p$ is the current pendulum energy.

 $$
     u(t) = (E_p(t) - E_t)\dot\theta\cos(\theta)